 Admission Requirements for Non-Degree Seeking Students

 Non-degree seeking students must complete and submit the Application for Admission.
 For students taking courses with prerequisite requirements, an appropriate placement exam score, a challenge exam, or transcripts demonstrating successful completion of prerequisite courses will be required.
-A one-time $30 application fee must accompany the Application for Admission.
-Non-degree students wishing to take more than 6 credits will be required to provide proof of immunization.
+Non-degree students wishing to take more than 6 credits will be required to provide proof of immunization as listed above.
 Please note that non-degree seeking students are not eligible for financial aid.

 Non-immigrant Foreign Students

 Great Falls College MSU is authorized under federal law to enroll non-immigrant foreign students.
-Each non-immigrant foreign student is required to furnish the following documents in order to be considered for admission:
+Each non-immigrant foreign student is required to follow the steps outlined below.

-- TOEFL (Test of English as a Foreign Language) scores from an accredited testing service.
-A minimum score of 500 is the acceptable standard on the paper-based test, 173 on the computer-based test and 61 on the internet-based test.
-More information about TOEFL may be obtained from the Education Testing Service, Princeton, NJ 08540 or on the following websites: www.ets.org and www.toefl.org;
+A. Providing TOEFL (Test of English as a Foreign Language) scores from an accredited testing service.
+A minimum score of 525 is the acceptable standard on the paper-based test or 71 on the internet-based test.

 B. For other options, such as additional exams or intensive English programs, review the list here*

 *Please note this link redirects you to Montana State University; we are an affiliate campus.

 Great Falls College does not perform internal translations/evaluations of international transcripts for any individuals.
 If a high school or college transcript is not in English, it is the responsibility of the student to arrange and pay for translation and evaluation through one of the third-party evaluation agencies.
 Agencies approved for evaluation may be found here.
 Students must also arrange to have the official evaluation sent directly to the college from the agency.